 Propionic acid produced in the rare inborn error of metabolism methylmalonic acidemia may be confused with ethylene glycol in the gas chromatographic assay.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

 2. O'Brien CP: Drug addiction and drug abuse.
 In Goodman and Gilman's The Pharmacological Basis of Therapeutics.
 Edited by LL Brunton, JS Lazo, KL Parker.
-Vol. 11.
+Vol 11.
 McGraw-Hill Book Company, Inc, 2006.
-Available at URL: http://www.accessmedicine.com/content.aspx?aID=941547
+Available from URL: http://www.accessmedicine.com/content.aspx?aID=941547

-3. Anderson IB: Ethylene Glycol and Other Glycols.
-In Poisoning & Drug Overdose.
-Edited by KR Olson, Fifth Edition.
-Available at URL: http://www.accessmedicine.com/content.aspx?aID=2683943
+3. Anderson IB: Ethylene glycol and other glycols.
+In Poisoning and Drug Overdose.
+Edited by KR Olson.
+Fifth edition.
+Available from URL: http://www.accessmedicine.com/content.aspx?aID=2683943